Food for Hungry Christians

 I can confidently quote Rev. 20:15: "whosoever was not found in the Book of Life was cast into the lake of fire".

-I must believe God's Word, whether I "like" it or not, and let God be God, and trust that, knowing all things about every human being, He always makes the right decisions, and has a Divine Purpose in every detail of His Creation.
+I must believe God's Word, whether I "like" it or not, and let God be God, and trust that, knowing all things about every human being, He always makes the right decisions, and is righteous, and has a Divine Purpose in every detail of His Creation.

 Written in Christian Love,